- How To Teach Meditation Step 1: Choose Your Audience

 The design of these materials is important and will be determined by your target audience and by the type of meditation you want to teach.

-Always keep in mind the audience and their demands.
+Always keep in mind the audience and their needs.

 If, for instance, you are teaching meditation purely for health, your marketing materials should show an individual who is clearly healthy (hopefully yourself), or should convey health in some other ways, through the use of iconography and symbolism, for instance.